By J. L. Starkey

 And casting a shadow over everything, there was always cholera.

 On 5 June, Robert Duncan became the first of the 72 to be “taken bad with the cholera.”
-A doctor “…told Duncan that he must soon die,” and five days later, that prediction proved to be correct.
-In the days between Duncan’s diagnosis and death, an additional three men succumbed to the disease, and by the time he was buried, three more had passed away.
+On that day, a doctor “…told Duncan that he must soon die,” and five days later, that prediction proved to be correct.
+In the days between Duncan’s diagnosis and death, an additional three men succumbed to the disease.
+By the time Duncan was buried, three more had passed away.

 John Wood continued to write it all down, every single day.